learn-co-curriculum/introducing-create-react-app/README.md

 ## Objectives

 * Setup Create React App
-* Walk through setting up a small application
+* Walkthrough setting up a small application
-* Explain how .env files work with Create React App
+* Explain how .env files work within Create React App

 ## Introduction:

 In the last lesson we built out a small client app using HTML and Vanilla JS, which was fun, but would take a lot of work to build a full scale app.
-Plus why did we learn all of this React and Redux stuff if we weren't going to use it.
-In this lesson, it is time to talk about one of the greatest tools in the React toolset __Create React App CLI__.
+Plus why did we learn all of this React and Redux stuff if we weren't going to use it?
+In this lesson, we are going to introduce on of the greatest tools in the React toolset __Create React App CLI__.

 ## Create React App

-The Create React App cli tool is one of the best things to happen in the React world.
+The __Create React App CLI tool__ is one of the best things to happen in the React world.
 Once upon a time, to get a React app working we had to spend days/weeks learning the tooling just to get it up and running.
 Now it takes 4 simple steps

 ```bash
 1. npm install -g create-react-app (we might need to run 'sudo npm install -g create-react-app')